M4n0zz/BBMenu/README.md

 ---

 ### 🔧 How it works:
 Pokémon Generation 1 games contain a large amount of unused space within their save files.
 BBMenu takes advantage of this by storing its data there through Arbitrary Code Execution (ACE).
-When the game loads, BBMenu uses specific hijack techniques to inject its kernel into memory.
+When the game loads, BBMenu uses specific hijacking techniques to inject its kernel into memory and load any required libraries.

-The kernel runs background payloads continuously and also triggers the menu on demand.
-Each menu payload is first copied into WRAM before execution.
+The kernel continuously runs active payloads in the background and can trigger the script menu on demand.
+Each menu payload is first copied into WRAM before it runs.
 This design ensures full compatibility with Virtual Console (VC) releases, which cannot execute code directly from the save file — unlike the original Game Boy cartridges.

 ---

 ## 💬 Contact

 Feel free to fork, reuse, or propose new modules!
-For personalised requests and collaborations, please contact me.
+For personalised requests and collaborations, please contact me at manoz.dev25@gmail.com.

 ---